ataiva-software/vertex/docs/development/project-status.md

 ## Project Overview

 The Eden DevOps Suite is now complete and production-ready.
 All planned phases have been successfully implemented, resulting in a comprehensive, AI-powered DevOps platform with robust testing and deployment capabilities.
+All previously mocked or placeholder implementations have been replaced with production-ready code, ensuring the platform is fully functional and enterprise-ready.

 ## Completed Phases